-- Evaluate community downtown revitalization goals and prioritized improvement action plans on an annual basis. - Focus on improvements at the core of the downtown initially and move outward, including initial efforts to attract visitors to Main Street, while making Center Street and the significant volume of vehicular through traffic less of a physical and cultural barrier dividing the north and south portions of the downtown.
-Specific action items to do so are noted in the following sections of this report. - Consider initiating a marketing and branding program with assistance from a professional consultant.
+- Continue to seek public input throughout the phased implementation process of the plan. - Evaluate community downtown revitalization goals and prioritized improvement action plans on an annual basis. - Focus on improvements at the core of the downtown initially and move outward, including initial efforts to attract visitors to Main Street, while making Center Street and the significant volume of vehicular through traffic less of a physical and cultural barrier dividing the north and south portions of the downtown.
+Specific related action items are noted in the following sections of this report. - Consider initiating a marketing and branding program with assistance from a professional consultant.
 The goals for this effort should be to establish a branding program that encourages and nurtures a cultural attitude of civic pride and community support for the essence of what the downtown means to Old Town.
 The ultimate success of a sustained downtown revitalization effort will depend on comprehensive endorsement of what the community wants the downtown to be.
-Marketing and branding should not be dependent on a catchy slogan or graphic logo along.
-For example, consider why consumers buy Coca Cola versus Pepsi beyond, which is likely not due to one can being red and the other blue.
+Marketing and branding should not be dependent on a catchy slogan or graphic logo alone.
 Consumers buy the products they like and support over the long term because of the overall essence of the product and the downtown should be considered in the same light.
-Nor should the effort focus on attracting a limited interest group (tourists, retail grocers, etc.) - Identify the University of Maine Orono student populations vision of the downtown and expand upon recently established annual means of communication by the City with the study body representatives to continue to understand their interests in visiting / and or living in the downtown. - Establish and invest local monies in support of an active and ongoing downtown organization that represents the interests of the citizens of Old Town, the local government and the private commercial / business community.
+Nor should the effort focus on attracting a limited interest group (tourists, retail grocers, etc.) - Identify the University of Maine student's vision of the downtown and expand upon recently established annual protocol for communication by the City with the student body representatives to continue to understand their interests in visiting / living in the downtown. - Continue to gather public input throughout the implementation stages of the plan. - Establish and invest in active and ongoing downtown organization that represents the interests of the residents of Old Town, the local government and the private commercial / business community.
 Many Maine communities have been successful in this approach through collaboration with the Maine Development Foundation's Main Downtown Center and the nationally recognized Main Street Approach.
-Other options could include a combination of a continued volunteer downtown committee, formal neighborhood associations, and Chamber of Commerce type entities.
-Part of the role of a committee or entity responsible for organization is to facilitate good communication (between City appointed committees, staff, Selectmen, downtown businesses/ stakeholders, and the community at large) and ensure that all are supportive of activities and actions, and that no one is working at cross-purposes; coordination with the Greater Bangor Region Chamber of Commerce, the Housing Authority of the City of Old Town, the Penobscot Nation and the University of Maine Orono will be an essential organizational task.
+Other options could include continued efforts by downtown committee involvement, neighborhood associations, and Chamber of Commerce type entities.
+Part of the role of a committee or entity responsible for organization is to facilitate good communication (between City appointed committees, staff, Selectmen, downtown businesses/ stakeholders, and the community at large) and ensure that all are supportive of implementing the plan, and that no one is working at cross-purposes.
+Coordination with the Greater Bangor Region Chamber of Commerce, the Housing Authority of the City of Old Town, the Penobscot Nation and the University of Maine will be essential as well.
 The following is an overview of utilizing the Main Street Approach: